zio/zio/docs/reference/test/property-testing/how-generators-work.md

 ## Combining Generators in ZIO

-When working with generators in for comprehensions, it is essential to ensure the correct behavior of random generators.
-In some cases, combining deterministic and non-deterministic generators may produce the same values repeatedly due to shared random state.
+When working with generators in for comprehensions, it is essential to ensure the correct order of random generators.
+In some cases, combining deterministic and non-deterministic generators produce the same values repeatedly due to shared random state.

 To solve this, ZIO provides the `forked` method, which runs generators in separate fibers, ensuring their random state and side effects are isolated from each other.
 This is particularly useful when combining random generators, like `Gen.uuid`, with deterministic ones such as `Gen.fromIterable`.